2024 Bamako attacks: Casualties

 Malian junta authorities did not release a death toll, only acknowledging "some loss of human life."
 At least twenty people were arrested by Malian forces in connection to the attack, but JNIM stated that the arrested weren't affiliated with them.
 One of the detainees was lynched and his body burned by a crowd.

 JNIM, in their statement claiming responsibility, stated that the attack left several hundred people dead or wounded and caused "heavy losses to Wagner's mercenaries."
 JNIM stated around ten fighters took part in the attack and all were killed.
+Salman al-Bambari was reported by JNIM to have led the assault on the gendarmerie school with two teams of inghimasi, while Abdul-Salam al-Fulani led the assault on the airport.

 According to civilian and military sources interviewed by RFI, over seventy people were killed during the attacks, including 20 at the air base.
 200 Malian gendarmes and soldiers were wounded as well.
 Le Monde reported that at the gendarmerie school in Faladie, over sixty gendarme students were killed.
 That same day, Agence France-Presse reported a toll of 77 killed and 255 injured, with one officer stating over a hundred people were killed, with a list of 81 names.
 Malian daily newspaper Le Soir de Bamako announced the funerals of over fifty student gendarmes.
 One UN security personnel was injured.

 At least ten Wagner soldiers were killed in the attack, according to a Malian military source.